apnadkarni/blt/man/busy.rst

   processing.
 The following configuration options are valid:

   **-cursor** *cursorName*
     Specifies the cursor to be displayed when the widget is made busy.
     *CursorName* can be in any form accepted by **Tk_GetCursor**.
 The default cursor is "watch".

   **-darken** *percent*
     Specifies the amount darken or lighten the opaque busy window.
 The **-opaque** option must be set.
 The default is "30".

   **-image** *imageName*
     Draws the given image centered over the opaque busy window.

   **-opaque** *boolean*
     Indicates if an opaque busy window should be used.
 This window is a snapshot of the current window lightened or darkened by the specified amount (see the **-darken** option).
 The default is "0".

-**blt::busy configure** *window* ?\ *option* *value* ...\ ?
+**blt::busy configure** *windowName* ?\ *option* *value* ...\ ?

-  Queries or modifies the **blt::busy** command configuration options for *window*. *Window* must be the path name of a widget previously made busy by the **hold** operation.
-If no options are specified, a list describing all of the available options for *window* (see **Tk_ConfigureInfo** for information on the format of this list) is returned.
+  Queries or modifies the **blt::busy** command configuration options for *windowName*. *WindowName* must be the path name of a widget previously made busy by the **hold** operation.
+If no options are specified, a list describing all of the available options for *windowName* (see **Tk_ConfigureInfo** for information on the format of this list) is returned.
 If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be